biocatiit/website/content/pages/about_beamline.rst

 from other computers in exactly the same way as the VME modules.

-Two XIA model PF2S2 filter assemblies contain a series of aluminum filters that allow at least 3 decades of beam attenuation (at 12 kev) as well as two pneumatically activated shutters.
+Two XIA model PF2S2 filter assemblies contain a series of aluminum filters that allow at least 3 decades of beam attenuation (at 12 keV) as well as two pneumatically activated shutters.
 By using these in series, exposure times of less than 500 ms can be achieved.
-We have recently implemented a shutter capable of <500 µs minimum exposure time consisting of two electrically-activated, inclined blade-type shutters in series (Model LS500, NM laser products Inc) with ca. 1ms latency.
+We have recently implemented a shutter capable of <500 µs minimum exposure time consisting of two electrically-activated, inclined blade-type shutters in series (Model LS500, NM laser products Inc) with ca. 1 ms latency.